Before you submit a complaint

 Do I have to submit my complaint myself?

-No, complainants may authorize someone else to submit complaints for them and to act on their behalf during investigations.
-If you wish to do this, you must complete the authorization form and have the authorized person submit it with the complaint.
+If you wish to authorize someone to act on your behalf, you must complete the authorization form and have the authorized person submit it with the complaint.